 What’s Your Take on Gap Analysis Tools?

-A Gap analysis is a great way to figure out the parameters of your next project or your process improvement efforts.
-We’ve covered 5 Gap analysis tools that you can use to identify gaps in your business and determine what you should do next.
+Gap analysis is a great way to figure out the parameters of your next project or your process improvement efforts.
+We’ve covered 5 types of Gap analysis tools that you can use to identify gaps in your business and determine what you should do next.

 Let us know what other Gap analysis tools you use during a Gap analysis process at your organization.